-- ➤ Board of Directors' report on operations and the parent company financial statements for fiscal year 2023; - ➤ Board of Directors' report on operations and the consolidated financial statements for fiscal year 2023; - ➤ Board of Directors' report on corporate governance; - ➤ Reports of the Statutory Auditors - on the parent company financial statements - on regulated agreements - on the consolidated financial statements - Approval of the parent company financial statements for the year ended 31 December 2023; - > Approval of the consolidated financial statements for the year ended 31 December 2023; - > Appropriation of earnings; - Agreements governed by Article L. 225-38 of the French Commercial Code; - > Director appointments.
+- Board of Directors' report on operations and the parent company financial statements for fiscal year 2024; - Board of Directors' report on operations and the consolidated financial statements for fiscal year 2024; - > Board of Directors' report on corporate governance; - Reports of the Statutory Auditors - on the parent company financial statements - on regulated agreements - on the consolidated financial statements - Approval of the parent company financial statements for the year ended 31 December 2024; - > Approval of the consolidated financial statements for the year ended 31 December 2024; - Appropriation of earnings; - Agreements governed by Article L. 225-38 of the French Commercial Code; - Directors' appointments and fees; - > Appointment of the sustainability auditors.